levimccormick/FreeQuest/core-rulebooks/referee.md

+# How to Play

+The referee sets the quest up for the heroes to explore.
+As they progress, you will add and control the monsters who are trying to stop the heroes from completing their objective.

+# Setup

+Refer to the quest sheet and locate the starting point for the heroes.
+Lay out the starting tile and any doors or furniture in the starting room.

+#

 # On the referee's Turn

 Once each player has their turn performing actions, the referee takes a turn for each monster on the board.
 Like heroes, monsters can perform two unique actions on their turn.
 Their actions are limited to: Move, Attack, Cast a Spell (if they have any).